 A charge of discrimination is a statement (signed by you) that asserts that your employer engaged in discrimination, and that you wish the EEOC to remedy the situation.
 The EEOC will review your complaint and investigate the alleged sexual harassment.
 Your employer will receive a notice that you’ve filed a charge against it.
 The EEOC will then determine how to best address the issue.
 You, your employer, and the EEOC may enter mediation to negotiate a way to resolve the issue.
 If your employer refuses to remedy the problem, you will then have the power to take your case to court.

-You have the right to file a lawsuit against your employer and/or another party alleging sexual harassment and discrimination in Florida.
+You have the right to file a lawsuit against your employer alleging sexual harassment and discrimination in Florida.
 You may only do so after filing a complaint with the EEOC, after which you’ll receive a Notice of Right to Sue.
-You have 90 days after receiving this notice to file your lawsuit with the Tampa civil courts.
-Your lawsuit will likely take the form of a Title VII case.
+You have 90 days after receiving this notice to file your lawsuit under federal law.
 The EEOC may also file its own lawsuit against an employer if conciliation with the employer fails.